JacquesLucke/blender_vscode/README.md

 This will ask you for a path to a Blender executable.
 Only Blender 2.8 is supported.

-After you choosed a path, Blender will open.
+After you choose a path, Blender will open.
 The terminal output can be seen inside of VS Code.
 The first time you open a new Blender build like this can take a few seconds longer than usual because some Python libraries are installed automatically.
 For that it is important that you have an internet connection.